Peterborough Software

 Peterborough Software was a payroll and human resources software and services company started in Peterborough, England in 1963.
-It is notable for being a pioneer of computerised Payroll Services and Software in the United Kingdom, as cited by UK magazine Personnel Today.
+It was a pioneer of computerised payroll services and software in the United Kingdom.
 The company was acquired by Northgate Information Solutions in 2004.

 History

 Early years

-The company was formed in Peterborough, England in 1963, by Ian K. Evans-Gordon, a programmer at Perkins Engines, Peterborough, using spare capacity on his firm’s mainframe computer.
+The company was formed in Peterborough, England in 1963, by Ian K. Evans-Gordon, a programmer at Perkins Engines, Peterborough, using spare capacity on his firm's mainframe computer.